 DIY Project: Infinity Bottles

 I unintentionally started a bourbon infinity bottle years ago when I started combining my barrel sample rejects into a "house" bottle for cocktails.
-My bottle has Weller 107, Blanton's, Eagle Rare, and 1792 barrel proof, to name a few.
-It's my go-to for Manhattans and whiskey forward cocktails, and I usually try to keep it at least 1/4 to 1/3 full.
+My bottle is filled with Weller 107, Blanton's, Eagle Rare, and 1792 barrel proof, to name a few.
+It also has a whisper of Old Grand-Dad and a squeak of Old Forester 100 proof.
+This bottle is my go-to for Manhattans and whiskey forward cocktails, and I usually try to keep it at least 1/4 to 1/3 full.

 And while bourbon is the spirit getting all the attention right now, let's not forget about our good friend rum!
 Or brandy!
 No need to overthink it, just have fun.

 A few rules for beginners:

 1. Stick with one spirit category in your bottle.
 Have a bottle dedicated to bourbon, aged rum, or cognac.